ralphjsmit/filament/packages/forms/docs/03-select.md

 use Filament\Forms\Components\Select;

 Select::make('truncate')
-    ->canOptionLabelsWrap(false)
+    ->wrapOptionLabels(false)
 ```

-<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `canOptionLabelsWrap()` method also accepts a function to dynamically calculate it.
+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `wrapOptionLabels()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Disable placeholder selection